glamkit/glamkit-smartlinks/README.rst

 [shortcut[link_text]link_suffix]

-shortcut is used to find the model, as defined in the @smartlinkable decorator.
+shortcut is used to find the model, as defined in the SMARTLINKS variable

 link_text is used to find the model instance, and is (by default) the text of the hyperlink